bwu62/992Project/project/README.md

 ## Good luck!

 I think this should be enough to get you started.
-Let me know if you have other questions.
+Let me know if you have other questions (and remember to commit and push your changes often!).

 Other resources: